Baks44/To-do-list/README.md

 - In the field, you can write your task and add by clicking the button next to.
 - After adding task, you can mark already done task by clicking a green button.
+- You can easly hide task by clicking "Ukryj ukończone" or set it done by clicking "Ukończ wszystkie".
 - If you want to delete task, just click button with bin icon.

 ### Demo:
 Here you can try by yourself how it works!

 https://baks44.github.io/To-do-list/